Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-What is the Rasmuson Library Academic Success Center?
+What is the Rasmuson Library Student Success Center?

 In this newly renovated space, UAF's wide range of traditional and non-traditional students will be able to obtain comprehensive academic support services as well as on-site help for library resources, all in one location.
 The Center will offer spaces for students to learn on their own, from peers, and from tutors, and will be exposed to support and resources they may not have previously known existed.
 There will be group and individual study spaces, Zoom rooms, presentation spaces, and services such as advising, tutoring, and more.